geissdoerfer/shepherd/README.md

 [![Build Status](https://travis-ci.org/geissdoerfer/shepherd.svg?branch=master)](https://travis-ci.org/geissdoerfer/shepherd)

+DEPRECATION NOTICE:
+This repository has been deprecated in favor of [the next generation of Shepherd](https://github.com/orgua/shepherd).

 Batteryless sensor nodes depend on harvesting energy from their environment.
 Developing solutions involving groups of batteryless nodes requires a tool to analyze, understand and replicate spatio-temporal harvesting conditions.